 The issue of whether arbitrators should be permitted to award punitive damages in arbitration has been a hot issue in securities arbitration since the dawn of securities arbitration.

-In some states most notably New York, where the vast majority of arbitrations are held — the law always prohibited arbitrators from awarding parties punitive damages.
+In some states most notably New York, where the vast majority of arbitrations are held — the law always prohibited punitive damages in arbitration.
 This had been the rule in New York since 1976, when the state’s highest court ruled that punitive damages are in the nature of penalties or sanctions, and the power to grant such damages is reserved to the state courts as a matter of public policy.

 That decision, known as Garrity vs. Lyle Stuart, was New York state law for more than 20 years.
 New York law applied in the vast majority of arbitrations through the 1980s because the major brokerage firms and the main offices of the largest securities arbitration forums are located there.
 Therefore, customers suing their brokers in arbitration could not obtain punitive damages.
 Similarly, brokers suing their firms also could not receive punitive damages if the firm was located in New York or if the arbitration hearings were held in that state.